Gustave Aimard

-In 1854 he married Adèle Lucie Damoreau, an ‘artiste lyrique’, and wrote about seventy books, many about them about American Indians.
+In 1854 he married Adèle Lucie Damoreau, an ‘artiste lyrique’.
+He wrote about seventy books, many of them about American Indians.
 Most of his Indian books were translated into over ten languages.
 Their reviews mostly deal with the question whether they would harm children or not or whether they are too bloody or not.
 However, between the lines of his books many autobiographical, anthropological, and historical facts are hidden.
 Writing about the French-German war, in which his country had been defeated, caused Aimard to lose his readership.
 His 1852 Mexican adventure is described in Curumilla; the history of the murder of his half-sister Fanny in Te Land en Te Water I & II.

 In 1870 Aimard and other members of the press participated in the Franco-Prussian War and in the short-lived success at the Battle of Le Bourget.

 In 1879 Aimard visited Rio de Janeiro where he was received by the Emperor Dom Pedro II of Brazil and feted by the literary community.
 His journal of the journey appeared as Mon Dernier Voyage, Le Brésil Nouveau (1886).